Predicting Word Learning in Children from the Performance of Computer Vision Systems: Results

 \subsection{Correlations}

-To compare the word category-level AoA to AUC/SPICE of the models, we report two types of correlation: the Pearson correlation coefficient, which assumes a linear relationship, and the Spearman rank-order correlation coefficient, which doesn't make any assumptions about the form of the relationship \cite{stats-textbook}.
-The results are shown in Table \ref{clf-results} for classification and Table \ref{captioning-results} for captioning, and the corresponding scatterplots appear in Figure \ref{fig:regressions}.
+To compare the word category-level AoA to AUC/SPICE of the models, we report two types of correlation: the Pearson correlation coefficient, which assumes a linear relationship, and the Spearman rank-order correlation coefficient, which only assumes monotonicity \citep{stats-textbook}.
+The results are shown in Table \ref{clf-results} for classification and Table \ref{captioning-results} for captioning, with corresponding scatterplots in Figure \ref{fig:regressions}.

 Four of our models showed statistically significant correlations with AoA: classification ResNet50 with pretrained features, and all three of the captioning models.
 In all four of these models, as performance (AUC or SPICE) increased, AoA decreased: categories of words that were easier for the models were acquired earlier by children.
 The remaining two classification models (VGG with pretrained features and ResNet50 trained from scratch) also showed correlations consistent with this relationship, but those correlations were not statistically significant.
 The correlation for ResNet50 trained from scratch was particularly weak, suggesting that pretrained features may be important.
 The correlations for the captioning systems were all of similar magnitude, suggesting that the specific architecture (including the choice of an LSTM or Transformer) may be less relevant than the captioning task itself.